 By Daniel Redford on September 17, 2013

-UPDATE: After the cancellation of It’s already this November!, CBS has given an official premiere date.
+UPDATE: After the cancellation of We Are Men, CBS has given Mike & Molly an official premiere date.
 And guess what?
+It’s already this November!

 The 2013/14 season is officially kicking off next Monday, and some networks (notably FOX) are already premiering their Fall shows this week (check out our new show ranking to see which shows you should watch).
 Everyone is super excited to check out their TV listings now that it finally contains anything other than reruns and lame reality shows, only to be bummed out (some of us anyway) to find that their favorite CBS comedy Mike & Molly is not on there.
 What happened?
 When does it return?
 Or was it cancelled?

 The short answer: A lot happened, but the show was not cancelled.
-It got a full 22-episode fourth season, just like always, but it gotuntil midseason.
+It got a full 22-episode fourth season, just like always, but it got benched until midseason.
 How does that work?
 Let me give you the rundown.

 The cast and crew